tchitop/poop/README.md

 1. Open your terminal
 2. RENAME IT TO pie dont ask
-3. Unzip the file and enter the folder
+3. Unzip the file and enter the folder (in Terminal with cd pie)
 4. Run:

 ```bash